-In a recent correspondence with a well known left intellectual, I mentioned the tendency of certain elements of the left to celebrate suppressions of free speech and initiations of violent confrontation with the far right.
+In a recent correspondence with a well known left intellectual, I mentioned the tendency of certain elements of the left to celebrate suppression of free speech and the initiation of violent confrontations with the far right.

 My view, one with which he has been associated for many years, was that both were wrong on principle and strategically suicidal.
 His response was to agree but then to go a step further.
 According to him, at its base, the confrontation involved “two fascist factions, one calling themselves ‘left.’”
 The connection should have been obvious to me and to that matter, everyone one else, though once it was established, many recent incidents began to fall into place.